How to Connect with your Mind

 We’ve been taught to over think and under feel as human beings.

-Listening to our feelings and the beliefs we hold while listening to another… is how we connect, and allow each other to be heard, regardless of any right or wrong.
+Listening to our feelings and the beliefs we hold while listening to others is how we connect.

 The Mind I speak of, I use capital letters for, because our Mind is as big as the universe.
 In fact, we could call the universe one big Mind of infinite intelligence and our human Mind a beautiful loving replica of this intelligent resource.
 We come to realise universal intelligence is working with us, not against us.
-By fighting with our Self we unconsciously fight against the natural flow of receiving all the love that has always been waiting for us.
+By fighting with our Self we unconsciously fight against the natural flow of receiving all the love and innate potential that has been waiting for us.

 Paying attention to our Spirit changes the way we feel about our Self.